 Fixr.com estimates that ‘The average homeowner spends between $14 and $32 a square foot for hardwood floors’.
 If your budget doesn’t run to tearing out dingy old carpet and installing new white oak floors (and let’s be serious - it shouldn’t, because there go all of your profits), you’re going to want stylish, durable, and appealing hardwood floor alternatives.

-Many real estate agents and house flippers gravitate towards vinyl or laminate flooring these days thanks to the relatively low price tag.
-As nice as that might sound, there’s very little resale value in vinyl flooring.
+Many real estate agents and house flippers gravitate towards Laminate flooring these days thanks to the relatively low price tag.
+As nice as that might sound, there’s very little resale value in laminate flooring.
 They’re easily scratched or damaged by water, and thanks to the way they lock together, require that you remove and reinstall all planks if there is damage.
 Buyers can easily be put off by cheap flooring, which makes it more likely for your flipped house to sit on the market and eat up your profits.
 While they might seem like a quick fix for a low cost when you’re putting together your renovation budget, the benefits really end at that low line item.

 Our preference for a cost-effective flooring upgrade?
 No surprise here - it’s porcelain tile!
-Wood-look tile has the ability to mimic hardwood flooring to an impressive degree, and offers an incredibly durable flooring material that is also aesthetically pleasing.
+Wood-look tile or luxury vinyl flooring has the ability to mimic hardwood flooring to an impressive degree, and offers an incredibly durable flooring material that is also aesthetically pleasing.
 They’re slip-resistant, not susceptible to water damage, and you can choose from a wide range of finishes, depending on whether you’re looking for maple, ash, or walnut floors to suit the rest of your home style.

 The long lasting beauty of these porcelain tiles - at an impressive price per square foot - is a great solution to the house flipper’s dilemma when you want something that will entice buyers but keep your cost sheet and your investors happy!
 Get the light and contemporary look of ash flooring with Tribeca Miel at $6.90 a square foot, create a trendy white oak chevron floor with Spiga Olson Blanco at $7.27 a square foot, or create the perfect welcoming white farmhouse floor with Vancouver Blanco at $4.41 a square foot.